dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-(Replace this README with information about your alphabet.
-This is an example.)
+## Tutorial Class One

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+I played with the start-up file and altered the size and shape of the ellipses.
+I also tried using rectangles instead of ellipses but found ellipses to be more appealing.
+I've started thinking about usig the concept of morse code to make my alphabets.

 The three parameters per letter:
   * `size` : radius of the second circle